 Recommendations: Power Up Your Analytics Skillset with Tableau Public

-I presented the Power Up Your Analytics Skillset with Tableau Public at Discover Financial Services’ Tableau Day on 16 July 2024 (Tue).
+I presented the Power Up Your Analytics Skillset with Tableau Public at Discover Financial Services’ 2024 Tableau Day.
 I introduced Tableau Public’s features and recommended ways to leverage the platform as a visual analytics practitioner.
-The original target audiences were the company’s Tableau analysts and business intelligence (BI) tool developers, but the recommendations can be applied to Tableau learners regardless of their employment.
+The original target audiences were data analysts and business intelligence (BI) tool developers at Discover.
+Still, the recommendations here can be applied to Tableau learners regardless of their practice fields.

 Kevin Wee (me)